sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-create-a-pipeline-with-docker-container-inside-jenkins-job.md

 ---
-title: "How to create a pipeline with docker container inside Jenkins job"
+title: How to create a pipeline with docker container inside Jenkins job
 date: 2023-07-11T12:00:00+00:00
-description: "How to create a pipeline with docker container inside Jenkins job.
-Fixing issues with dial unix /var/run/docker.sock permissions"
+description: How to create a pipeline with docker container inside Jenkins job.
+Fixing issues with dial unix /var/run/docker.sock permissions
 draft: false
 hideToc: false
 enableToc: true